 1941 (Official program and list of racers)

-1941 Laconia held its 25th annual Gypsy Tour and National Championship Road Race in 1941.
-But for Old Orchard Beach, the pre-1938 site of the race, 1941 was only its 2nd annual Gypsy Tour.
-(The first had been held in 1937.)
+1941 Laconia held its 25th annual “New England” Gypsy Tour and National Championship Road Race in 1941.
+But for Old Orchard Beach, the pre-1938 site of the race, 1941 was the 2nd Annual “Maine” Gypsy Tour.
 The Old Orchard Beach rally was permanently discontinued during World War II.
 All Gypsy Tours were suspended during World War II; while Laconia revived its rally after the War, other locales did not.

 1941 (a Harley Davidson press release and poster)